someengineering/resoto.com/docs/getting-started/configure-resoto/aws.md

    :::note

-   If you do not wish to save the contents of your `credentials` file to Resoto's database, you can alternatively [mount the `~/.aws` directory to the `resotoworker` container](../../reference/configuration/worker#mounting-configuration-files-to-container-based-installations).
+   If you do not wish to save the contents of your `credentials` file to Resoto's database, you can alternatively mount the aws directory to the ['resotoworker` container](../../reference/configuration/worker#mounting-configuration-files-to-container-based-installations).

    :::